pnrt/bdmxa/README.md

-# 📱 Business Development Mobilizer Android App
+# 📱 Business Development Mobilizer X Android App

 A simple and user-friendly Android application built with Jetpack Compose, designed to Manage Orders and Status of Individual Trips.